Personal profile

 Teaching:

 At MQ, I have convened various units, including Law and Development (ANTH330) and Pacific Cultures (ANTH300).
 I also covened ANTH225, the PACE unit of the Department of Anthropology, which had a strong focus on doing ethnography in museum and corporate (organisational) settings.
-I am currently convening ANTH3024 'Doing Ethnography'.
+I also convened ANTH3024 'Doing Ethnography', and I am currently convenor of ANTH2002 'Illness and Healing across Cultures'.

 Fingerprint